iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > Just Downloaded But Unable To Turn On Notifications.
 Now It's Just Useless.
 And No It's Not My Phone.
 Please Fix Bugs.<br> :date: __2020-11-20 15:15:26__

 > I wish there was a way to enable exposure notifications from multiple jurisdictions.
 As someone that works in dc/md/va it would be nice to have all 3 apps on and able to notify you, but you can only have one app enabled at a time.<br> :date: __2020-11-18 12:26:15__

-> I would have kept this app if it didn't require my bluetooth be on all the time.
-Great idea, though.
-Thanks for working this, though.<br> :date: __2020-11-17 02:32:20__

-> Just downloaded the app so I'm unsure of how great it works just yet, however please change the icon as it triggers my trypophobia!<br> :date: __2020-11-15 13:16:23__